The Historical Collections at the Plumb Library

 In 2001 the library, in partnership with the Historical Society, Historical Commission, and area churches, began a grant-funded project to preserve the most fragile and unique items in the collection, improve the storage of historic materials, and improve access to the materials through our online catalog, the internet, and in-person use of the collections.
 Funding for this project was provided by the cooperating groups, as well as through a generous federal LSTA grant, which was administered by the Massachusetts Board of Library Commissioners.

 The material was treated at the Northeast Document Conservation Center in Andover, and as of fall 2002, copies of the originals are available for use by researchers.
-Please feel free to contact us for a list of titles or search our online catalog, iBistro, linked at the top of the page.
+Please feel free to contact us for a list of titles or search for individual titles in our Historical Collections in our online catalog, iBistro.
+This important resource is made available using the Hyperion System and the SAILS Library Network.

 Who’s Who: the Preservation Project Partners